 The fondue is a cozy occasion.
 Everyone dips from the same sumptuous pot, and it is the one time when dunking is permissible even by those who adhere to all the social graces.

 Originally the fondue was a cheese dish, one cooked with wine and served with bite-size pieces of bread dunked in the cheese mixture.
 Today, however, the fun-to-do dishes have meats, chocolates or vegetables as their main ingredients.

-Chocolate fondue: Heat 1/2 cup cream, 2 tablespoons kirsch, 2 large chocolate bars in ceramic fondue pot over low heat.
-When chocolate melts, add 1-inch slices of donuts, marshmallows, bananas on long fork and swirl into chocolate.
+Chocolate fondue: Heat 1/2 cup cream, 2 tablespoons kirsch, 2 large chocolate bars in a ceramic fondue pot (like these) over low heat.
+When the chocolate melts, add 1-inch slices of donuts, marshmallows, bananas on long fork and swirl into chocolate.

 Oriental style: Combine 1 egg, 1-1/2 cups chicken stock, 1/2 cup milk and 1-3/4 flour in large bowl.
 Heat in ceramic fondue pot at 350 degrees.
 Dip chicken wings, chicken livers, shrimp, green peppers, mushrooms, sweet potatoes, green beans and green onions into batter.

 Vegetables for fondue: Beat 3 egg yolks, 1/2 cup cream into 1/2 cup butter softened in double boiler; add 1/4 tsp salt, 1/4 tsp red pepper, 6 chopped anchovies.
 Keep warm over low heat.
 Dip favorite vegetables and breadsticks into mixture.

 Fondue recipes: Mini pizzas with beef & cheese